nxskok/pasias/docs/12-regression.md

 <img src="12-regression_files/figure-html/unnamed-chunk-56-1.png" width="672"  />

-(b) Describe what you see on your scatterplot: is there a trend, and if so, what kind of trend is it?
+(b)??part:scatterconc??
+Describe what you see on your scatterplot: is there a trend, and if so, what kind of trend is it?
 (Don't get too taken in by the exact shape of your smooth trend.)
-Think ``form, direction, strength''.
+Think "form, direction,  strength".

 Solution